Sleepw4lker/TameMyCerts/user-guide/subject-rules.md

 To define a policy for one or more subject Relative Distinguished Name (RDN) types, adjust the "field" to one of the following (as defined in ITU-T X.520 (<https://www.itu.int/itu-t/recommendations/rec.aspx?rec=X.520>) and IETF RFC 4519 (<https://datatracker.ietf.org/doc/html/rfc4519#section-2>)).

 > Each RDN type can only be defined once in a policy definition file!
 Though you may specify that a certificate request contains more than one RDN of the same type, you would have to specify the criteria for all of them in the same rule.
-It is advised to allow each RDN type only once in a certificate request.

 The following RDN types are enabled/allowed by default on AD CS and are therefore useable with TameMyCerts: